Fragile magnetic order in metallic quasicrystals: Local moment relaxation rate

 Overall, a generic filing might increase or decrease the value of the relaxation rate as one approaches the thermodynamic limit.
 Such a finite-size study is not feasible in a periodic solid-state system.
-However, one can contrast the behavior of approximant and the thermodynamic quasicrystal in a quasiperiodic system \citep{cabrera-baez19}.
-If these results are interpreted according to the general scenario suggest by Fig. \ref{fig:esr}, one might gain valuable information regarding the non-trivial electronic structure of quasicrystals.
+However, one can contrast the behavior of approximant and the thermodynamic quasicrystal in a quasiperiodic system, as one controls the size of the unit cell \citep{cabrera-baez19}.
+If these results are interpreted according to the general scenario suggested by Fig. \ref{fig:esr}, one might gain valuable information regarding the non-trivial electronic structure of quasicrystals.